-Our long-term commitment is to prevent and cure arthritis, and to transform the lives of people with arthritis.
-To achieve this, the research we fund must be addressing genuine unmet patient needs.
-The only way to ensure that the research we fund is relevant is to actively involve people with arthritis in our research activities, from setting research priorities to evaluating the outcomes of research projects.
+At Versus Arthritis, we're doing everything we can to push back against arthritis.
+Our ambition is to ensure that one day, no one will have to live with the pain, fatigue and isolation that arthritis causes.
+To achieve this, the research we fund must address genuine unmet patient need.
+The only way to ensure this is to actively involve people with arthritis in our research activities, from setting research priorities through to evaluating the outcome of research projects.

-Our patient involvement activities, and those of our funded researchers, should be purpose-driven and conducted in a meaningful and non-tokenistic way.
-This will ensure that these initiatives are valuable to researchers, the charity, and above all, to people with arthritis.
+We believe that our patient involvement activities, and those of our funded researchers, should be purpose-driven and conducted in a meaningful way, to ensure that they are valuable to researchers, the charity and above all, to people with arthritis.

-We have developed a patient and public involvement handbook for researchers (PDF 8.2 MB), which aims to support you to integrate PPI into your work so that it enhances your research.
+Alongside researchers and people with arthritis, we have co-developed a Involving people with arthritis: A researchers guide booklet (PDF, 881 KB) which aims to support you to integrate PPI into your work so that it enhances your research.

 - Why you should involve people with arthritis in your research